Type of Program: Semester Program

 Jaipur presents itself as a wealthy and regal city containing stately, tree-lined, and clean streets, contemporary architecture, palaces and forts, five-star hotels, and a thriving tourism industry.
 However, the largely rural and agricultural state of Rajasthan is one of the most underdeveloped regions in India, and Jaipur, the state's capital city, reflects this reality.
 Rural and urban youth throughout the region struggle with problems ranging from life-threatening droughts to admission to prestigious universities.
 Organizations supported by concerned urban citizens are seeking innovative ways to address issues of poverty, social justice, and sustainable development in Rajasthan's rural areas as well as among the urban poor.
 Students spend five - seven days engaged with a professional academic and research institution or NGO working in the field of development and social change.
 Diverse workshop sites are offered in the states of Rajasthan, Uttar Pradesh, Maharashtra, and the Sikkim Himalayas.
 A special feature of the program, the workshop is designed to give students practical and hands-on experience in development efforts.
 Additionally, travel outside Jaipur is an essential component of the program and offers students real-life contexts in which to evaluate development trends while becoming immersed in Indian culture.
 Excursions typically include visiting Bikaner and Jodhpur in the state of Rajasthan, and Dehradun in the state of Uttarakhand.
 To further facilitate cultural immersion, students receive intensive daily language instruction in Hindi in a small-group format and take part in a six-week homestay in Jaipur.

-Click on the picture to learn more about whether this Sustainable Development and Social Change in Jaipur is the perfect place for your study abroad experience by following a current Goucher student in her adventurous semester in Jaipur as she travels through the country filled with color and spicey scents.
+Click here to learn more about whether this Sustainable Development and Social Change in Jaipur is the perfect place for your study abroad experience by following a current Goucher student in her adventurous semester in Jaipur as she travels through the country filled with color and spicey scents.

 Students will study abroad in India through the SIT study abroad program.
 SIT provides 24/7 onsite student support and services.